aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-an-image/_index.md

 ﻿---
 title: Convert a Document to an Image
 type: docs
-description: “Aspose.Words for C++ enables you to convert a document to any supported image format, such as JPEG or PNG, to create a document preview or create a document "scan" to send an invoice.”
+description: “Aspose.Words for C++ allows you to convert a document to any supported image format, such as JPEG or PNG, to create a document preview or create a document "scan" to send an invoice.”
 weight: 43
 url: /cpp/convert-a-document-to-an-image/
 ---